Best PostgreSQL Data Persistence Solutions to Buy in December 2025

 Beginning PHP and PostgreSQL 8: From Novice to Professional (Beginning: From Novice to Professional)

-- AFFORDABLE PRICES ON QUALITY USED BOOKS FOR SMART SHOPPERS.
+- AFFORDABLE PRICES COMPARED TO NEW BOOKS FOR BUDGET-CONSCIOUS READERS.

 Procedural Programming with PostgreSQL PL/pgSQL: Design Complex Database-Centric Applications with PL/pgSQL